bparanj/crystal/computer/electronics/design/non-linear-elements.md

      where \( I_S \) is the saturation current, \( V \) is the voltage across the diode, \( n \) is the ideality factor, and \( V_T \) is the thermal voltage.

 ### Summary:
 Non-linear elements are components in electronic circuits where the relationship between voltage and current is not linear.
-These elements, such as diodes, transistors, and Zener diodes, exhibit non-linear V-I characteristics, which make them crucial for a wide range of applications, including rectification, amplification, and voltage regulation.
+These elements, such as diodes, transistors, and Zener diodes, exhibit non-linear V-I characteristics, which make them crucial for a wide range of applications,  rectification, amplification, and voltage regulation.
 Due to their non-linear behavior, these elements add complexity to circuit analysis and design, but they are essential for controlling and manipulating electrical signals in modern electronics.

 Non-linear elements are components in electrical or electronic circuits whose behavior does not follow a linear relationship between input and output.
 This means that changes in the input do not result in proportional changes in the output.